 Autism Spectrum Disorder (ASD)

 A brief observation in a single setting cannot present a true picture of an individual’s abilities and behaviors.
 Input from parents and other caregivers, plus the individual’s developmental history, are very important components of making an accurate diagnosis.
 Listed below are resources that might be useful in reaching a diagnosis.
-Our Autism Resource Specialists can help direct and guide families in requesting a diagnosis as well as connect them to additional options.
+Our Autism Resource Specialists can help direct and guide families in requesting an autism diagnosis test as well as connect them to additional options.

 For children ages 3-5:

 Contact Preschool Services in your county to be directed to the program that can evaluate your child for early signs of autism in toddlers in your county or school system.

 For children in kindergarten through 12th grade: